jsurren/parse1/README.md

-# Project 5 - *Parse Instagram*
+# Project 3 - *Parse-Stagram*

-# Jada Surrency
-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Parse-Stagram** is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: **10** hours spent in total
+Time spent: **20** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ x] User can sign up to create a new account using Parse authentication.
+- [X] User can sign up to create a new account using Parse authentication.
-- [x ] User can log in and log out of his or her account.
+- [X] User can log in and log out of his or her account.
-- [ x] The current signed in user is persisted across app restarts.
+- [X] The current signed in user is persisted across app restarts.
-- [x ] User can take a photo, add a caption, and post it to "Instagram".
+- [x] User can take a photo, add a caption, and post it to "Instagram".

 The following **optional** features are implemented:

-- [ ] User sees app icon in home screen and styled bottom navigation view
+- [x] User sees app icon in home screen and styled bottom navigation view
-- [ ] Style the feed to look like the real Instagram feed.
+- [x] Style the feed to look like the real Instagram feed.
 - [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.

 The following **additional** features are implemented: